gabrielwright1/sorting-algorithm-visualizer-app/README.md

 -   If live data is coming in from the user, we can immediately place it where it needs to be within the left-hand sorted part of the array.
 -   Worst Case - O(n<sup>2</sup>)
 -   Best Case - O(n) - nearly sorted

-# Recursion (Pre-requisite for advanced sorting algorithms)

-# Advanced Sorting Algorithms

--   Used for larger datasets